vinceumo/todo/tutorial.md

 </form>
 ```

-🎉🎉🎉🎉🎉 The UI of our todo is now done
+🎉🎉🎉🎉🎉 The UI of our todo is now done!

 ## LocalStorage

-When we reload the page of our application, it goes back to our dummy values.
+When we reload the page, it goes back to our dummy values.
 How great would it be if we could store our lists and todos locally?

 We are going to use [window.localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 It is part of the [Web Storage API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API).

 **localStorage** allow us to store data with no expiration date.

-In our **app.js** we are going to create a new method `updateTodoLocalStorage`
+In our **app.js**, create a new method `updateTodoLocalStorage`

 ```js
 //...